oneqi/test-docker-dsc/README.md

 ## Environment

 This test lab uses Docker for Windows
-However, you can use the scripts in other test labs where you have 2 VMs / workstations
+However, you can use the scripts in other test labs where you have 2 VMs / workstations;
-iis01
+* iis01
-client
+* client
 Where iis01 is the DSC pull server (using basic HTTP) and your workstation is the client
-(both do NOT have to be joined to the same domain)
+(They do NOT have to be joined to the same domain)

 We are using your workstation as the 'client' and a bridged network to communicate with the microsoft docker container.
 The image used will be "microsoft/iis:latest" and it will be labelled 'iis01'